-Reform of the Space Activities Act and Space Activities Regulations
+Reform of the Space Activities Act and the Space Activities Regulations

 - broadening the regulatory framework to include arrangements for launches from aircraft in flight and launches of high-power rockets;

-- reducing the barriers to participation in the space industry by streamlining approval processes and insurance requirements for launches and return;
+- reducing the barriers to participation in the space industry by streamlining approval processes and insurance requirements for launches and returns;

 - introducing safeguards for high-power rocket activities; and

 - increasing non-compliance penalties for damage to people and property.

 In August 2018, the Launches and Returns Bill passed both houses of Parliament without amendment and received Royal Assent on 31 August 2018.
 It commenced as the Space (Launches and Returns) Act 2018 (Cth) (the Launches and Returns Act) on 31 August 2019.

 Subordinate legislation (the Rules) outlining the information that an applicant needs to provide for different licences and permits, as well as the relevant insurance requirements and conditions, also came into effect on the same date as the Launches and Returns Act.15 The Space Activities Regulations were repealed upon the commencement of these Rules.